 Welcome to Career Play

-Career Play Inc. helps organizations with their human resource needs – from talent acquisition, to creating a better work environment, to coaching and training staff – using an improvisational and playful approach.
+Career Play Inc. works with organizations that want to develop a more collaborative, innovative and effective workforce.
+We provide human resource consulting – from talent acquisition, to creating a better work environment, to coaching and training staff – using an improvisational and playful approach.

 “While the worlds of comedy and business may not initially appear to have much in common, a growing number of firms are in fact turning to comedians to help them boost staff communication, performance, and creativity.” - Quoted from BBC News article, No joke: Why the business world is embracing comedy (3/10/16)